Well, hey there, fabulous! 🙂

 - see what you focused on in the past (and should you continue with it or not),

 - make a goal in line with the life path you want to have.

 Pretty good for a start, eh? 😉

-Even though this mental exercise does require certain time and effort, it doesn’t have to be a hard task to be accomplished.
+Even though this mental exercise does require a certain amount of time and effort, it doesn’t have to be a hard task for you to accomplish.

-To make it a little bit easier for you, I’ve made a list of questions which would guide you through this know-yourself-so-you-could-set-a-good-goal process.
+To make things a little bit easier for you, I’ve made a list of goal setting guidelines – questions which will guide you through this know-yourself-so-you-could-set-a-good-goal process.